Stomach cancer

 • close relatives such as parents, siblings, or children with stomach cancer

-• some hereditary syndromes, such as Ménétrier disease or Lynch syndrome
+• some hereditary syndromes, such as Lynch syndrome

-Not everyone who lives with one or more risk factors becomes ill with stomach cancer.
-Then again, people without these risk factors have no guarantee that they will remain healthy.
+As a general rule, not everyone who lives with one or more of these risk factors becomes ill with stomach cancer.
+And, conversely, people without these risk factors have no guarantee that they will remain healthy.

 Looking for more information about the risk factors of stomach cancer?
-The correlation between risk factors and the causes of stomach cancer are detailed on the German Cancer Research Center’s Cancer Information Service website (in German).
+The correlation between risk factors and the occurrence of stomach cancer is discussed in detail on the German Cancer Research Center’s Cancer Information Service website (in German).

 How many people become sick with stomach cancer each year?

-Around 15,000 people get stomach cancer every year in Germany.
+Around 14,500 people get stomach cancer every year in Germany.
 Men are more often affected than women.
-The risk of disease increases with age.
-On average, men become ill at the age of 72 and women at the age of 76 years.
+The risk of becoming ill also increases with age.
+On average, men become ill with this cancer at the age of 71 and women at the age of 75.

 Stomach cancer: how does the disease progress?

 The progression of stomach cancer depends on the size of the tumor, its stage, and how aggressive it is, among other things.
-Initially, the tumor is limited to the top layer of the mucosa.
+The tumor is initially located in the uppermost layer of the stomach lining (mucosa) only.
 If it continues to grow, it penetrates the deeper layers of the stomach wall.
 Over time, the tumor can spread to nearby tissue, to lymph nodes, and to other organs.

 How can stomach cancer be prevented?